SICP Section 1.3 : Thoughts and Concepts

 The subtle trick was to realize that functions could be substituted with values and used in just about every way a value could be (provided you handle it right).

-The amazing expressive power and flexibility comes at a cost though – first-class procedures are difficult to support in languages and this explains why few languages provide this.
+Amazing expressive power and flexibility come at a cost, though—first-class procedures are difficult to support in languages, which explains why few languages provide them.
 The main challenge is finding a way to safely store and retrieve the procedure’s free variables when it is not currently executing.

 A free variable is defined on c2.com as any value that meets the following conditions: